ms77grz/React-Meetups-Routing-and-More/README.md

-# A Simple Example of Todos app with Modal and Backdpop Components
+# A Simple Example of Meetups app using states, routing and more